ApurvaAdhav/Apurva-Adhav/README.md

 **Developer Students Club (DSC), Sanjivani University | 2025 – Present**

-Contributing to the **planning, coordination and execution of technical activities and initiatives**.
+Contributing to the **planning, coordination and execution of technical activities and student initiatives**.

 - Coordinating logistics and operational requirements for technical events.
-- Supporting communication and collaboration among team members.
+- Supporting communication and collaboration across the team.
-- Assisting in planning and executing student-focused technical initiatives.
+- Assisting in planning and execution of technical workshops and initiatives.
-- Helping ensure smooth coordination and effective execution of club activities.
+- Managing operational responsibilities to support smooth and effective event execution.

 </td>
 </tr>